Annals of Psychophysiology (APP) follows the COPE Guidelines of Ethical Oversight and ICMJE’s Recommendations for Editorial & Publishing Issues.

 Research Involving Human or Animal Subjects

-For researches involving human and animal subjects, the corresponding author must confirm that the manuscript submitted is according to the ethical standards provided by International Committee of Medical Journal Editors (ICMJE).
+For research involving human and animal subjects, the corresponding author must confirm that the manuscript submitted is according to the ethical standards provided by the International Committee of Medical Journal Editors (ICMJE).
 According to the policy on Protection of Human Subjects and Animals in Research, the corresponding authors are required to submit evidence for the conduct in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of the World Medical Association with all current revisions and amendments.
 The authors may be asked to submit the ethical approval.
 The institutional review board must be mentioned in the manuscript.
-The manuscript should clearly indicate the process of attaining consents from the subjects.
+The manuscript should clearly indicate the process of attaining consent from the subjects.

 When reporting experiments on animals, authors should indicate whether the institutional and national guidelines for the care and use of laboratory animals were followed.